 6. G-P (Globalization Partners)

-Good for enterprise teams that need the deepest owned-entity compliance network.
+Purpose-built for enterprise teams that need the deepest owned-entity compliance network.

 7. Papaya Global

-Good for finance teams that need consolidated global payroll analytics.
+A strong fit for finance teams that need consolidated global payroll analytics.

 What sets Papaya apart is its workforce intelligence dashboards.
 Finance and HR teams get consolidated multi-country reporting, real-time cost breakdowns by market, and automated compliance tracking across every jurisdiction.
 For companies managing payroll in 10+ countries simultaneously, this centralized visibility is difficult to find elsewhere.